650a/MovieTheatreCore/README.md

-# The folk that makes MediaPlayer into what it always should've been
+# The fork that makes MediaPlayer into what it always should've been

 <h1 align="center">
   <img src="https://i.postimg.cc/gj8Pj7mb/icon.png" alt="MediaPlayer">